Add requirements.yaml specification support to collection sync

 How should pulp_ansible work when the user specifies remote A to be galaxy.ansible.com and the "source" field says example.com ?

-#7 Updated by Anonymous almost 2 years ago
+#7 Updated by Anonymous about 2 years ago

 - Status changed from POST to MODIFIED

 - % Done changed from 0 to 100